luvgadhvi/luvgadhvi/README.md

 ## ⚒ *My Experience*

 - Experience in developing Responsive websites.
-- Experience in developing back end services and process, also have worked with Oracle SQL.
+- Experience in developing back-end services and processes, also have worked with Oracle SQL.
-- Have experience in working in domains such as content management, healthcare, etc.
+- Have experience in working in domains such as financial service, content management, healthcare, etc.

 ## 👨‍💻 *My Tech Stack*: